quat1024/garden/garden/neoforge-installer.md

 },
 ```

-### The actual processors
+### the actual processors

+Looking back at the installer manifest now.
 These run top-to-bottom.
 I'll need to look at these closer.
 I have not reproduced all invocation arguments because there are a zillion

 * On the server: [Installertools](https://github.com/neoforged/installertools) with `--task` [`EXTRACT_FILES`](https://github.com/neoforged/InstallerTools/blob/46f40cbc4eeb0098921b4f31182157d30467ae16/src/main/java/net/neoforged/installertools/ExtractFiles.java)
   * Pulls out `data/run.bat`, `data/run.sh` etc etc from the installer jar, chmods the shell scripts